 Week Four - Optional Virtual Check-In via Zoom / Collaborative Share (1 hour)

 Week Five & Six - Module 3 Online (3-5 hours)

 Week Seven & Eight - Module 4 Online (3-5 hours)

 Module 5 - open throughout the eight weeks

 Optional Virtual Celebration via Zoom / Post Evaluation (1 hour)

 *Note: Attendees may move along course at a slower or faster pace by one-two weeks.

-III.
-Portfolio of Artifacts (up to six months)
+Portfolio of Artifacts - Two to Six Months (up to six months)